 Cherry Blossom and the Queen Bumblebee (Indianna Rivers – a children’s story)

-We are very grateful to the filmaker Dr Shawn Sobers for allowing us to share the video of his 2018 talk for the Museum of Bath at Work about Bath’s connection to the transatlantic slave trade.
+For an exploration into Bath’s connections to the transatlantic slave trade we are very grateful to the filmaker Dr Shawn Sobers for allowing us to share the video of his 2018 talk for the Museum of Bath at Work.
 We also highly recommend this in depth exploration of empire and reluctant heritage, via the trees in Sydney Gardens by Richard White.

 Menu